romankosh/django-composable-views/docs/index.rst

-Welcome to Django Composing Views' documentation!
+Welcome to Django Composable Views documentation!
 ==============================================

-Som description.
+Some description.

 Installation